ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : recvChecksumLen

 Type:
-: Integer, with special value `Full Coverage`
+: Integer (non-negative with special value `Full Coverage`)

 Default:
 : Full Coverage

 This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
-A special value of 0 means that no checksum is permitted.
+A special value of 0 means that a received packet does not need to have a non-zero checksum field.
 A receiving Endpoint will not forward messages to the application that have less coverage.
 The application is responsible for handling any corruption within the non-protected part of the message {{!RFC8085}}.